Anxiety Disorders

 Panic Attacks and Panic Disorder

-A person has panic attacks, which are intense, overwhelming and often uncontrollable feelings of anxiety combined with a range of physical symptoms.
+A person has panic attacks, which are intense, overwhelming, and often uncontrollable feelings of anxiety combined with a range of physical symptoms.
 Someone having a panic attack may experience shortness of breath, chest pain, dizziness, and excessive perspiration.
 Sometimes, people experiencing a panic attack think they are having a heart attack or are about to die.

-If a person has recurrent panic attacks or persistently fears for more than a month, they’re said to have panic disorder.
+If a person has recurrent panic attacks or persistent fears for more than a month, they’re said to have panic disorder.
 Panic disorder is characterized by repeated, unexpected panic attacks, as well as fear of experiencing another episode.
-Agoraphobia is an intense fear of panic attacks that causes a person to avoid going anywhere a panic attack could possibly occur.
+Agoraphobia is an intense fear of panic attacks that causes a person to avoid going anywhere a panic attack could occur.

 Other Conditions Where Anxiety is Present